"(Sigh...) Why didn't you tell me about this issue sooner?!?"

 A few small changes can set you up to give great, constructive feedback.
 In turn, your feedback can then bring ongoing improvement and better performance across your team.

-To accomplish this, just remember 3 key words
+To accomplish this, just remember 3 key words that make up the Lighthouse Method:

-You can’t just give someone a drive-by bit of feedback in chat, a rarely used real time feedback app, or even a quick comment before running to another meeting.
+You can't just give someone a drive-by bit of feedback in chat, a rarely used real-time feedback app, or even a quick comment before running to another meeting.

 They will have questions for you.